 This article provides detailed and in-depth instructions on creating a pole barn in Chief Architect Premier.

-To see framing in elevation views make sure framing has been generated and that it is set to display in those camera views.
+To see framing in elevation views make sure framing has been generated and that the appropriate layers are set to display in those views.

 Learn how to set up Framing Defaults, use automatic framing, use manual framing and change framing defaults in existing plans.